-Strong, pale, sour, and aged in wine barrels—our beers are as unique as our visitors
+Strong, pale, sour, and aged in wine barrels—SLO CAL's beers are one-of-a-kind

 It’s Brewing in Paso Robles